grommunio/gromox/doc/glossary.rst

 	propid<->propname map.
 	It is unspecified whether this also declares the validity scope for ReplIDs.
-	In Gromox, the Mapping Signature has the same value as the Store GUID.

 IID_
 	A prefix in source code for "interface identifier", related to the